 In the other interview Site Superitendent Justin Blandford talks about the State Historic Sites portfolio in Springfield.
 Click on the link to watch the interview: https://mediaspace.illinois.edu/media/t/1_ptvxus6x

-In addition, the Old State Capitol State Historic Site and the Governor’s Mansion were recently refurbished and are open to the public with excellent interpretive programs.
+In addition, the Old State Capitol State Historic Site (hyperlink is to a lecture by Mr. Blandford) and the Governor’s Mansion were recently refurbished and are open to the public with excellent interpretive programs.
 Like the Lincoln sites, these two sites are well represented on the web.

 Springfield: African American Heritage